Free Diminished Value Calculator

 What is a Diminished Value Claim and How is it Calculated?

-A diminished value claim represents the automatic drop in a vehicle's resale value that occurs after a collision.
-Even if your car is restored to absolute pristine condition, it acquires an permanent record on commercial history databases like CarFax or AutoCheck.
-The moment a future car buyer or car dealership sees a collision history, they discount its trade-in or retail value.
+A diminished value claim represents the drop in a vehicle's resale value that can occur after a collision.
+Even if your car is fully repaired, it acquires a permanent record on commercial history databases like CarFax or AutoCheck.
+When a future buyer or dealership sees a collision history, that history can reduce the vehicle's trade-in or retail value.

 The Bias of the 17c Calculation Formula